cvburgess/leadwithjoy.org/src/posts/mario-kart-retro.md

 ## When to run a Mario Kart retro

+Todo

+## Origin story

-And to be clear, this idea is not mine, but borrowed from [Adrien Guéret](https://medium.com/@adriengueret) and adapted for a remote/hybrid world where a physical board game isn't as easy to execute.
+This idea was borrowed from
+[Adrien Guéret](https://medium.com/@adriengueret) and adapted for a remote/hybrid world where a physical board game isn't as easy to execute.
 Thank you Adrien for this brilliant idea!